GeotrekCE/Geotrek-rando-v3/docs/customization.md

 ## Simple alerts

-> [!WARNING]
+!!! warning

-> - When setting up Google Analytics, you have to setup a flow.
+    - When setting up Google Analytics, you have to setup a flow.
 When setting up the flow, be careful to enter the corresponding url (the url of your website), otherwise the data will not be received.
-> - By default Google analytics is disabled (`googleAnalyticsId` set to `null`), you will have to override it in the `global.json` file of your customization folder.
+    - By default Google analytics is disabled (`googleAnalyticsId` set to `null`), you will have to override it in the `global.json` file of your customization folder.

 ## Colors